Introduction to workspace objects

 Jobs are one mechanism for running code in Databricks.
 The other mechanism is notebooks.

-For detailed information on managing and using jobs, see Create and run Databricks Jobs.
+For detailed information on managing and using jobs, see Schedule and orchestrate workflows.

 Libraries